ArctosDB/documentation-wiki/_documentation/json.markdown

 	Do not modify this file without modifying the functions which compile the JSON

 	Do not remove this comment.

+	TABS eat the tick-tick-tick-json thing, and the 'format' should be valid JSON - use a validator to format for this doc

 	::::::::::::::::IMPORTANT::::::::::::::::

 -->

+``
-``NOTE: "Field names" as given in this document are intended to be descriptive and may not map to actual concepts in Arctos.``
+	NOTE: "Field names" as given in this document are intended to be descriptive and may not map to actual concepts in Arctos.
+``

 # JSON